Simon Calder’s ‘Ask me Anything’: the Independent’s Travel Correspondent will answer your questions live

-Simon Calder’s green list review ‘Ask me Anything’: the Independent’s travel expert answers your questions
+Simon Calder’s ‘Ask me Anything’: the Independent’s travel expert answers your questions

-Amid news of a new transatlantic travel force to restart international travel, Simon Calder takes your questions
+As the lockdown roadmap delay looks set to postpone international travel even further, Simon Calder takes your questions

-As the travel industry picks up the pieces of last Thursday’s disappointing “green list” update, there are positive signs for the restart of US-UK travel.
+From a travel perspective, the week so far has seen far more disappointment than excitement.

 Register to submit your question in the Comments below.
 If you’re not already a member, click “sign up” in the Comments box to leave your question.